Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization

 \subsection{Scaling of the objectives}

 It can be easily checked that for any constant $\alpha > 0$, we have

-Hence, the values of the divergences for different values of $\beta$ depend highly on the scaling of the input matrix.
-This is usually not a desirable property in practice, since most datasets are not particularly properly scaled and since scaling simply multiplies the noise by a constant which in most cases does not change its distribution (only its parameters).
-Therefore, to have a meaningful linear combination of several objective functions in the sense that each term in the sum has a similar importance.
+Hence the values of the divergences for different values of $\beta$ depend highly on the scaling of the input matrix.
+This is usually not a desirable property in practice, since most data sets are not particularly properly scaled and since scaling simply multiplies the noise by a constant which in most cases does not change its distribution (only its parameters).
+Therefore, we will scale the objectives to have a meaningful linear combination, in the sense that each term in the sum has the same importance.
 It will be particularly crucial for our DR-NMF model described in the next section.
 In fact, as we will see in Section~\ref{sec:ne}, DR-NMF will generate solutions that have small error for all objectives instead of just one; and as such, the solutions inherit superior qualities of the ones generated by different divergences.
 We will use the following approach to scale the different objective functions.
-First, we compute a solution $(W_{\beta}, H_{\beta})$ for $\min_{W,H \geq 0}D_\beta(X,WH)$ to obtain the error $e_\beta = D_{\beta}(X, W_{\beta} H_{\beta})$.
+First, we compute a solution $(W_{\beta}, H_{\beta})$ for $\min_{(W,H) \geq 0}D_\beta(X,WH)$ to obtain the error $e_\beta = D_{\beta}(X, W_{\beta} H_{\beta})$.
 Note that we can only compute this minimization in an approximate fashion because the NMF problem is NP-hard~\cite{vavasis2009complexity}.
 Then, we define

 so that $\bar{D}_{\beta}(X, W_{\beta} H_{\beta}) = 1$.
 Finally, we will only consider the MO-NMF problem where the objectives ${D}_{\beta}(X, W H)$ are replaced by their normalized versions $\bar{D}_{\beta}(X, W H)$, that is,